 Intangible Assets: Intangible assets are initially recorded at their fair market values determined by quoted market prices in active markets, if available, or recognized valuation models.
 Intangible assets that have finite useful lives are amortized over their useful lives either on a straight-line basis or over their projected future cash flows and are tested for impairment when events or changes in circumstances occur that indicate possible impairment.
-Our intangible assets represent the fair value for trade name, customer relationships, non-compete agreements and technology acquired in connection with the acquisitions.
+Our intangible assets represent the fair value for trade name, customer relationships and non-compete agreements acquired in connection with the acquisitions.
+Technology represents the fair value acquired in connection with acquisitions and an exclusive license, manufacturing and distribution agreement.
 Intangible assets subject to amortization were as follows (in thousands):

-Augu st 27, 2022 May 28, 2022
+November 26, 2022 May 28, 2022

 Gross Amounts:

 Trade Name \$ 659 \$ 659

-Customer Relationships (1) 3,375 3,393
+Customer Relationships (1) 3,383 3,393

 Non-compete Agreements 177 177

-Technology 230 230
+Technology 380 230

-Total Gross Amounts \$ 4,441 \$ 4,459
+Total Gross Amounts \$ 4,599 \$ 4,459

 Accumulated Amortization:

 Trade Name \$ 659 \$ 659

-Customer Relationships 1,494 1,453
+Customer Relationships 1,555 1,453

 Non-compete Agreements 177 177

-Technology 166 160
+Technology 183 160

-Total Accumulated Amortization \$ 2,496 \$ 2,449
+Total Accumulated Amortization \$ 2,574 \$ 2,449

-Net Intangible Assets \$ 1,945 \$ 2,010
+Net Intangible Assets \$ 2,025 \$ 2,010

+-